NaserParhizkar/docs/source/includes/_usermanagement.md

 });
 </code></pre></div>

-The reset flow is used when a user try to login and don't find his password.
+The reset flow is used when a user tries to login and can't remember his password.
 It will send an email to the user with a `key` (to check his identity using his email).
-If the user is able to send the code on another page, he can change his password using this `key`.
+If the user is able to input the code on another page, he can change his password using this `key`.

 ## Change password